 Airports in New South Wales

-Sydney Airport, which is sometimes known as Kingsford-Smith Airport, is efficient and clean well-connected to both Sydney and the rest of the world.
-It is one of the oldest continuously running airports in the world and handles almost 36 million passengers annually.
+Sydney Airport, which is sometimes known as Kingsford-Smith Airport, is efficient and clean, well-connected to both Sydney and the rest of the world.
+It is one of the oldest continuously running airports in the world and handles well over 30 million passengers annually.

-The airport is situated six miles (9km) south of Sydney.
+The airport is situated about 9 miles (15km) south of Sydney.

 Getting to the city

 The Airport Rail Link is the fastest and most convenient way to reach the city centre and the suburbs.
-Trains run every 10 minutes and the journey to the centre takes 13 minutes from where connections can be made for all suburban services.
-The International rail station is located directly below T1 International Terminal and is reached from inside the terminal on the arrivals level; the Domestic rail station is between the Domestic terminals.
+Trains run every 10 minutes and the journey to the centre takes 13 minutes, from where connections can be made for all suburban services.
+There are two railway stations at the airport: one is located directly below Terminal 1, and the other between Terminal 2 and Terminal 3.
 Public bus 400 runs between the airport and Bondi Junction.
 Shuttle bus companies provide direct transport to and from the airport and must be pre-booked; hotel buses are also available.

-GMT +10 (GMT +11 from the last Sunday in October to the first Saturday in March).
+GMT +11 (GMT +10 from the first Sunday in April to the first Sunday in October).

 Tel: +61 (0)2 9667 9111.